 School Council & Pupil Voice

-St Chrysostom’s has a School Council, which consists of two pupils from each cohort, from Year groups 2 to 5 and three pupils from Year 6.
+St Chrysostom’s has a School Council, which consists of two pupils from each year from Year groups 2 to 5 and three pupils from Year 6.
 Pupils in each class had an opportunity to share their interest and explain why they would make a good representative for their class.
-The children thought long and hard about whom they want and carried a democratic vote to elect them.
+The children thought long and hard about who would make a good councillor and then each class carried out a vote to elect them.
+Throughout this process, we learnt about democracy.

-This year the School Council will be lead by Miss Weddle and Mr Fitzpatrick.
+This year the School Council will be lead by Miss Pettifer.

 Imperial War Museum trip